Main content | back to top

 New prospects in Brazilian fields

 Production started at Parque das Conchas in early July 2009.
-Shell has been producing from Brazil’s offshore Bijupirá and Salema fields since 2003 and has now produced close to 100 million boe from these fields.
-In total we are present in seven exploration and production areas in Brazil.
+Shell has been producing from Brazil’s offshore fields since 2003 and has now produced more than 100 million boe in country.
+In total we are present in four exploration and production areas in Brazil.

 However, unlike at Parque das Conchas, almost all the oil in these newly-discovered fields lay beneath thick layers of salt.
 The salt distorts seismic imaging, making it harder to pinpoint where to drill.
 In other fields Shell uses technology to correct the distortion, making images more accurate: some 10% of Shell’s production comes from “pre-salt” reservoirs in the Gulf of Mexico, Groningen in the Netherlands and Oman, with a track record of high recovery rates.